 Independent projects, installations and performances are created by students in the Sculpture Alternative Space and outdoors in proximity to the 3D Art Annex.
-Each semester the advanced sculpture students along with sculpture graduate students organize and hold exhibitions at various off-campus venues including Lubbock's First Friday Art Trail venues.
+Each semester, the advanced sculpture students, along with sculpture graduate students, organize and hold exhibitions at various off-campus venues including Lubbock's First Friday Art Trail.
 Collaborations with students from other studio art areas within the School of Art or with the Lubbock community are strongly encouraged.
 These exhibitions include performances, installations, sculpture and video projection elements.

-Assistant Professor Cody Arnall and Associate Professor William Cannings, working with Landmark Arts in the School of Art, are organizing the 2018 Texas Sculpture Symposium (TxSS), which will take place February 9th-10th, 2018.
-This year's keynote speakers are Wafaa Bilal, Associate Arts Professor at New York University's Tisch School of the Arts, and Postcommodity, an interdisciplinary arts collective comprised of Raven Chacon, Cristóbal Martínez, and Kade L. Twist.
-The TxSS has a long history reaching back to the 1970's.
+Assistant Professor Cody Arnall and Associate Professor William Cannings, working with Landmark Arts in the School of Art, organized the 2018 Texas Sculpture Symposium (TxSS), which took place February 9th-10th, 2018.
+This year's keynote speakers were Wafaa Bilal, Associate Arts Professor at New York University's Tisch School of the Arts, and Postcommodity, an interdisciplinary arts collective comprised of Raven Chacon, Cristóbal Martínez, and Kade L. Twist.
+The TxSS has a long history reaching back to the 1970s.
 Past symposiums have been hosted by the Sculpture Network of Texas at various venues across Texas.
-Notable TxSS guest lectures include: Mel Chin, Judy Pfaff, James Drake, Ken Little, Francis Whitehead, Jesús Morales, and James Surles.
+Notable TxSS guest lecturers include: Mel Chin, Judy Pfaff, James Drake, Ken Little, Francis Whitehead, Jesús Morales, and James Surles.